About Our School

 The new building was built as a dual-themed magnet school.
 One side was built to accommodate Math and Science themes, while the other side focused on the Visual and Performing Arts.

-The current status as a neighborhood school benefits from the beautiful auditorium and dance studio, as well as two computer labs and a science lab.
+The current status as a neighborhood school benefits from the beautiful auditorium and dance studio, as well as a computer lab.

 Each Fall, the school partners with community organizations to help host the annual Cliffhanger Walk/Run.
 Cliff Drive was designated as a State Scenic Byway on June 2, 2000.
 It winds 4.27 miles from The Paseo and Independence Avenue, through Indian Mound on Gladstone Boulevard, just one block from Gladstone Elementary.